somaSzolyak/somaSzolyak/README.md

 - 👋 Hi, I’m @somaSzolyak
 - 👀 I’m interested in making and producing music apart from coding
 - 🌱 I’m currently learning all things related to nodejs
-- 💞️ I’m looking to collaborate on (?)
-- 📫 How to reach me by email
+- 📫 Reach me @ soma.szolyak@risingstack.com

 <!---
 somaSzolyak/somaSzolyak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.